Your Company Website vs. Facebook – The Greatest Online Rivalry

 Meeting Your Customers Where They Are

-With billions of users flocking to Facebook, it’s easy to assume that a presence there will put your business in touch with potential customers, and that’s true.
-All social media platforms present an opportunity to connect with new people.
+With billions of users flocking to Facebook, it’s easy to assume that a presence there will connect your business with potential customers, and that’s true.
+However, all social media platforms present an opportunity to connect with new people.

 Do you know what website has more users than Facebook?
 Google.
 And what does Google connect users to?
 Websites.
 As of January 2019, Google handled a whopping 89.95% of all online searches.
 To have a strong business presence on Google, you must operate a real website, in addition to your social media profiles.